Holistic Treatments for Gum Disease

 The study published in the journal of Clinical Periodontology revealed that COVID -19 patients with gum disease (periodontitis) were not only more likely to die, but also 4.5 times more likely to require ventilator, and 3.5 time more likely to be admitted to intensive care.
 The study reports periodontitis shares common risk factors with most chronic inflammatory disease known to influence the severity of COVID-19.

-Periodontics is the branch of dentistry that focuses on the health of bones and tissues that support your teeth.
+Periodontics is the branch of dentistry that focuses on the health of the bones and tissues that support your teeth.
 Regular visits with Dr. Maryam Horiyat at Aria Dental of Mission Viejo will maintain the health of these vital structures.
 If any signs of gingivitis or gum disease are seen, she may recommend preventive care steps, so the condition does not worsen.
-If signs of advanced periodontal disease are present, Dr. Horiyat can create a personalized treatment plan for you.
+If signs of advanced periodontal disease are present, Dr. Horiyat, together with our periodontist, can create a personalized treatment plan for you.
 The main goal of treatment is to control the infection.
 The number and type of treatments will vary, depending on the extent of the gum disease.
 Any type of treatment requires that the patient keep up good daily care at home.
 The doctor may also suggest changing certain behaviors, such as quitting smoking, to improve treatment outcomes.

 1. Healthy